andOrlando/andorlando.github.io/blog/blogs/automation.md

 but we are actually allowed to take notes on the questions and use our notes on the quiz.
 I'm just hastening that process.
-I'm sure there's something about "cheating myself out of practice" or something but I got an A in the class wihtout it so I guess I was fine.
+I'm sure there's something about "cheating myself out of practice" or something but I got an A in the class without it so I guess I was fine.

 That being said if you're a school administrator and you end up banning these I mean that's perfectly understandable, you don't want stuff to